Builder's Risk Insurance Explained: Coverage, Exclusions, Cost Factors, and Who Needs It

 - Investors

-- In some cases, subcontractors or design professionals that need to be scheduled properly
+- In some cases, subcontractors or design professionals that need to be scheduled correctly

 At a practical level, builder’s risk insurance is built around the project.